 KnowYourPhrase.com - Sayings and Phrases - Meanings and Origins

 When someone takes a long time to get to the core of what they're trying say, people might use idioms like this to describe what the person is doing.

 The origin of this phrase is believed to be from hunting.
-According to Idiomation, back in medieval times, hunters would hire men to assist them while hunting.
-These hired men would help by flushing animals out from within the brush by whacking the bushes with a wooden stick, perhaps even adding in some loud shouting as well.
+According to Idiomation, in medieval times hunters would hire men to assist them during hunting.
+These hired men would help by flushing animals out from within the bushes, which they would do by whacking the brush with a wooden stick, perhaps even adding in some loud shouting as well.
 The point was to make a bunch of noise in order to scare birds and other animals out from the cover of the bushes, making them easier targets for the hunters.